 Fists clench.
 Ears turn red.
 Lips quiver.
 The tiny chest heaves to draw in a breath and then — “NOOOOOOOO!!”

-- We react strongly because we are afraid of losing control of the situation. (“This is not ok!
+Because we are afraid of losing control of the situation, we might say, (“This is not ok!
 You need to obey right away!”)
-At this point the child does the only thing she can to gain a sense of power: she cries or screams to fight back, thus fulfilling our prophecy of how we thought it would go.
+At this point, the child does the only thing she can to gain a sense of power: she cries or screams to fight back, thus fulfilling our prophecy of how we thought it would go.

 Is this inevitable?
 No!
 We have found the following process of thinking about these situations extremely helpful in “predicting” a positive direction at these common transitions:

-- Connect with your child briefly – get down on their level, speak gently, find something to affirm in what they’ve done so far that day.
+- Connect with your child briefly – get down on their level, speak gently, and find something to affirm in what they’ve done so far that day.
 “You sure love the bathtub, don’t you?!”
-This calm start is inviting, and predicts safety and confidence.
+This calm start is inviting and predicts safety and confidence.

 - Give a simple step or choice to help them get started.
 “Ok, it’s time to get out now.
-Do you want to get out yourself or do you want me to lift you out?”
-This gives the child some power about how things will go and sets up further success rather than disobedience.
+Do you want to get out yourself, or do you want me to lift you out?”
+This gives the child some power over how things will go and sets up further success rather than disobedience.

 - Affirm their success.
 “Nice work, you did that really quickly!”
 Affirmation of even the smallest success paints a positive picture and becomes a predictor for further success.

 Is this approach a magic pill?
 Of course not.
 There are always unforeseen complexities.
 But remembering and practicing these basics will set you on a better course with your kids.

 If you have difficulty with transitioning your child out the door, to homework, to bed, or to some other challenge, put a post-it up as a reminder with these four steps, and let us know how it goes!